Jack-Analyst-lab/Autolib-Car-Sharing-Analysis/README.md

 The company seeks to understand electric car usage over time.

 # Research Question
-To identify the most popular hour of the day for picking up a shared electric car (Bluecar) in the city of Paris over the month of April 2018}
+{To identify the most popular hour of the day for picking up a shared electric car (Bluecar) in the city of Paris over the month of April 2018}

 # Setup/Installation Requirements
 1. Google Colab/Jupyter Notebook.